daattali/beautiful-jekyll/_posts/2019-04-10-teaching-cnns.md

 ### Concluding thoughts

 The three points above summarize my main ideas about teaching CNNs.
-I also have developed some smaller strategies, like setting the convolution behaviour hyperparameter such that the inputs and outputs are the same size.
+I also have developed some smaller strategies, like setting the convolution behaviour such that the inputs and outputs are the same size, which eliminates an extra potential source of confusion.
 If you're interested, you can check out this and more in my lecture [notebook](https://github.com/UBC-MDS/DSCI_572_sup-learn-2_public/blob/master/lectures/lecture7.ipynb).
 So far I have given this lecture twice, and it seems to have been effective.
 Perhaps someone will find it useful!

 --------